byoda/byoda-python/docs/infrastructure/create_a_service.md

 - $schema: Must be set to "https://json-schema.org/draft-07/schema#"
 - description: What the data stored in this class is used for
 - type: must be "object"
-- properties: must be a dict with keys the different properties of the class.
+- properties: must be a dict with as keys the different properties of the class.
 Each property must have keys:
   - description: What the data stored in this property is used for
   - type: must be a scalar, ie. "string" or "number"
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

-A class directly under the root of the JSON Schema or in the $defs object can not have any of the following names:
+Several data structures are required to be defined directly under the root of the JSON Schema.
+These can be copied from the addressbook.json service contract to your contract.
+- member, with definitions:
+    - "#access control": {"member": ["read"]}
-- member
+    - "properties" dict k/vs:
+      - "joined": { "format": "date-time", "type": "string"}
-- network
+      - "member_id": {"type": "string"}
+- network_links of type array using the /schemas/network_link as reference
-- memberlogs
+- memberlogs of type array using the /schemas/memberlog as reference

 ### Data Access control
 The GraphQL API will be secured using credentials.
 Credentials have a type of one of: